rancher/docs/content/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/_index.md

 ### Download and Configuration

 You can download the latest version of Rancher system-tools from its GitHub [releases page](https://github.com/rancher/system-tools/releases).
-Download the version of system-tools for the OS that you're removing Rancher from.
+Download the version of system-tools for the OS that you're running the tool from.

 Operating System | File
 -----------------|-----